 As you are in your Lucid Dream and you feel you are waking up, start focusing on your breathing and visualize you are still in a lucid dream, concentrate as hard as you can, but allow the dream to fade away, remaining aware and focused.

 You will find yourself back in bed, with sleep paralysis, but also a bit out of it, like if you are still in the dream (yes, at the same time as you feel awake in bed).
 You might not have the hallucinations here (feeling the prior dream might be the actual hallucination).
 But your body is likely vibrating, and you will feel your heart is going even faster than when doing high-cardio sports.
-Trust me, much quicker, much, much faster, at an incredible pace… like a humming bird’s heart).
+Trust me, much quicker, much, much faster, at an incredible pace… like a hummingbird’s heart).

-Remember it is just a hallucination; your heart rate is possibly much lower than when you are awake, so make sure to ignore it.
-(Unless you have a heart condition.), However, while my heart is fine, I believe that this “heart hallucinations” are different than when your real heart is overwhelmed (again, my heart is fine, but I have done high cardio, and I have been under stress, feeling it in my heart.)
+Remember, it is just a hallucination; your heart rate is possibly much lower than when you are awake, so make sure to ignore it.
+(Unless you have a heart condition.), However, while my heart is fine, I believe that these “heart hallucinations” are different than when your real heart is overwhelmed (again, my heart is fine, but I have done high cardio, and I have been under stress, feeling it in my heart.)
 Understand that you cannot entirely stop sleep paralysis so that you will experience some of this phenomena.

 Don’t over-use this technique; don’t make very long chains.

 Every time I used L-DEILD, the sleep paralysis part has been barely a few seconds, a moment where I am ported back into the dream, fully lucid.
 So it is practically instantaneous, and you pretty much dodge the sleep paralysis.
-Most likely, you will find yourself in the same place, maybe with only minor changes (weather can be one for some reason), but the rest, will be the same.
-L-DEILD is great for lucid dream challenges (check them out on my), because if you are about to complete your challenge and you are losing your dream, you can do this and pretty much “resume” whatever you were doing.
+Most likely, you will find yourself in the same place, maybe with only minor changes (weather can be one for some reason), but the rest will be the same.
+L-DEILD is great for lucid dream challenges (check them out on my) because if you are about to complete your challenge and are losing your dream, you can do this and pretty much “resume” whatever you were doing.